 Roger & Peggy Scheppers

 Mike & Karen Thorn

 Coachman Dan Wrobel is honored to have been selected as the Ranken Jordan Volunteer of the Year for 2014.
-Dan is also in the running for the Betty Jane France Humanitarian Award sponsored by the NASCAR Foundation after having advanced to Phase II of the process, he unfortunatelydid not reach the finals, a position that could have meant a $100,000.00 donation to the hospital.
+Dan was also nominated for the Betty Jane France Humanitarian Award sponsored by the NASCAR Foundation.
+After having advanced to Phase II of the process, he unfortunatelydid not reach the finals, a position that could have meant a $100,000.00 donation to the hospital.